 The Miami Project Remote Exposure to Neurotrauma Research Program is a fully remote, “do at your own pace” version of our remote summer sessions.
-The 8-unit course mirrors the summer research program offered to undergraduate students during the summer of 2020.
+The 8-unit course mirrors the summer research program and will be offered during the months of September thru January.

 If you have any questions about this program, please contact Maria Chagoyen, Education Coordinator, at 305-243-7108 or firstname.lastname@example.org

 An Entry ticket, also known as a pre-test, focuses student attention on the topic or ask students to recall background knowledge before starting the lesson.

 1-hour pre-recorded, scientific presentation by a faculty member of The Miami Project to Cure Paralysis

 A scientific article focusing on the unit topic and questions aimed to assess understanding of the content.